inculi/Sue/README.md

 # Sue

-Greetings and welcome to Sue V3.1, a chatbot for iMessage and Telegram written in Elixir.
+Greetings and welcome to Sue V3.1, a chatbot for iMessage and Telegram written in Elixir. *Now with ArangoDB and ChatGPT!*

+*Note: If you ran an earlier version of Sue and want to import your data, see "Upgrading from Sue V3.0" below.*

 ## Introduction